Prominent Ear Correction (Otoplasty)

 Dr Lotz is one of Australias’ leading ear surgeons, and is highly experienced in performing surgery to correct prominent ears in children and adults; otoplasty is one of the most common procedures he performs.

 Otoplasty surgery can correct not only the prominence of the ears, but also alter their shape and also to correct asymmetries between the two ears.
-The result is ears which are in a position more in harmony with the rest of your face, which can enhance your self-esteem, making you feel more confident with yourself.
+The result is ears which are in a position more in harmony with the rest of your face.

 There are also procedures to change the size of your ears (ear reduction surgery), and this is sometimes performed in conjunction with an otoplasty.